In this post, I’m going to list some proven and reliable strategies to improve your customer conversion rates.

 9: Make Use of Reviews

-Reviews are becoming a more and more important part of eCommerce as customers become accustomed to looking out for them on websites they come across and the Amazon algorithm places a great deal of importance on them too.
+Reviews and social proof are becoming a more and more important part of eCommerce as customers become accustomed to looking out for them on websites they come across and the Amazon algorithm places a great deal of importance on them too.

 Spiegel Research Centre found that the likelihood of purchase for a product with five reviews is 270% higher than a product with no reviews.